-Upper mustang Lo-Manthang trek brings you into the hidden world of the old Buddhist kingdom of Mustang, also called to be part of the Tibetan empire and is therefore closely related to Tibet.
-Tibetan Buddhism is still being practiced in a very pure form and villages are built in Tibetan style, with white washed houses with firewood tucked on the roofs.
+Upper mustang Lo-Manthang trek brings you into the hidden world of the old Buddhist kingdom of Mustang.
+It also called to be part of the Tibetan empire and is therefore closely related to Tibet.
+Tibetan Buddhism is still being practiced in a very pure form and villages are built in Tibetan style with white washed houses with firewood tucked on the roofs.

 Not only the culture, also the landscape is very much related to Tibet.
 Mustang lies in the rain shadow of the Dhaulagiri and you walk in a complete desolate landscape, surrounded by rocks in all kind of colors and bizarre formations.
 In this barren landscape the villages with their bright colored fields are like an oases .